SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Supported Browsers
 ------------------

-*IMPORTANT:  Note this list was for Sel 1.0, It requires updating for Sel2.0--we will do that very soon.*
+*IMPORTANT:  This list was for Sel 1.0, It requires updating for Sel2.0--we will do that very soon.*

 =============  ==================================================  ===========================  =====================
 **Browser**    **Selenium-IDE**                                    **Selenium-RC**              **Operating Systems** Firefox 3.x    Record and playback tests                           Start browser, run tests     Windows, Linux, Mac